 Buying a used vehicle can be a big deal for a lot of people, so it’s important you know what to look for and what questions to ask when you’re buying a used car.
 What questions to ask also varies depending on whether you’re buying from a dealer or a private seller, so here’s a comprehensive guide to what you need to find out.

-Things you need to look for and questions you need to ask when buying a used car include what’s the vehicle’s history, does it have a clear title, and are there any mechanical issues?
-So, here are the categories we’re going to separate this guide into.
+Things you need to know and look for and important questions you need to ask when buying a used car include:

-- Why buying used is different from buying new
+- Difference between buying used and buying new

 - What to look for with a used car